fetchai/docs-archived/docs/walkthrough/smart-contracts.md

 ## Deploying and interacting with a contract

-Let’s now deploy our contract.
-Here’s some Python, which we’ll break down afterwards:
+Let's now deploy our contract.
+Here's some Python, which we'll break down afterwards:
 ```
 import sys
 from fetchai.ledger.api import LedgerApi, TokenApi